3 Secrets to Find The Best Homeschool Science Resources

 I ended up filling up my classroom’s bookcases, two closets, and a gigantic dresser FULL of resources.
 Additionally, I filled up my spare apartment bedroom with 4 more bookcases and crates upon crates of more equipment I couldn't fit into my classroom, I mean, learning center.

 In between classes and the dreaded school bells, I would scamper around the room hurriedly changing out the resources that applied to the next group’s lesson.
-Too bad I had to march to the typical drum of switching class periods and not just keep the same students all day with the same resource!
+Too bad I had to march to the typical drum of switching class periods and not just keep the same students with me all day with the same resource!
 I learned to move like lightening in between classes.

 I would set up learning stations around the room by pulling together individual student desks into large tables and then placing the science resources including, games, experiment or projects materials, and living books etc. on top of those desk/tables.

-First of all, what are "living books".
-If you are familiar with Charlotte Mason living books, you'll know what that means.
-Just in case you don't know, living books are books written by an author that is passionate about a subject.
+Just in case you don't know, living books are books written by an author that is passionate about a subject, or, has experienced something first hand.
 The author often times writes in a conversational or story-like manner and includes facts in a stimulating way.
 This is very unlike textbooks which typically present information in a dry, formal, factory-like fashion.

 My colleagues thought I was a bit weird when they’d see me scurrying about my classroom rushing around setting up the next class’s hands-on science resources.
 Whether it was changing out gears and pulleys for paints for creating solar system posters, or laying out magnets or chemistry supplies, I was on the move!